 Visit the V Bar V petroglyphs

-The V Bar V Heritage Site is located just south of Sedona, Arizona.
+The V Bar V Heritage Site is located off I-17 near Camp Verde, south of Sedona, Arizona.
+It’s a bit of a drive to get back to it.

-The site is open to the public most weekends (Friday- Monday).
-Keep that in mind and check the site’s hours before driving out as it is not at all accessible at other times – as we discovered on a previous trip.
+V Bar V is open most weekends (Friday – Monday) from 9:30 – 3:00.
+Keep that in mind and check the site’s hours before driving out.
+It is not at all accessible at other times – as we discovered on our first attempt to visit.